 Public/Corporate Policy Research – Investigative study is conducted to develop and frame policy for public or private entities.
 It’s a thorough assessment of the organization or company’s issue agenda and a test of how potential policy approaches fare in experimental research models.
 Message frameworks are then constructed to best position a product or initiative with the public and to encourage movement toward those positions.

 Belcher is an experienced hand at campaign politics and has years of expertise in quantitative and qualitative research, message development, and product and behavioral insight.
 Founding brilliant corners in 2001, he is considered the vanguard for demographic trends among the emerging younger and browner America.
 Both the political and corporate world seek his counsel to decipher emerging trends and to develop communication strategies for reaching this coalition redefining the American marketplace.
-In the 2012 election cycle, African American voter turnout surpassed that of whites for the first time, marking a historic watershed moment that greatly depended on Belcher’s contributing work.
+In 2008 and 2012, youth and minority voters over-indexed and changed the face of the electorate helping not only President Obama, but progressive candidates and issues up and down the ballot; indeed in 2012 African American voter turnout surpassed that of whites for the first time in history.
+Both historic watershed moments that greatly depended on Cornell’s nonconformist contributing work.

-Belcher currently serves as a political contributor for CNN.
-He has built brilliant corners into an established brand that organizations and companies seek out daily for its unique perspective and creative approach.
+Cornell has built brilliant corners into an established brand that organizations and companies seek out daily for its unique perspective and creative approach.
 Additionally, Belcher was recognized for his stellar contribution to the field as one of the pollsters of the year by the Association of Political and Public Affairs Professionals (APPC).
-Twice Belcher has been named to The Root 100, a list of the top 100 African American achievers and influencers in the country.
-He has been called one of the country’s most “promising up and coming pollsters of his generation” and has been featured in a variety of media, including The New York Times, The Washington Post, The Wall Street Journal, Black Enterprise, The Root, The Atlantic, POLITICO, CNN, Fox News, and The Russ Parr Show, Anderson Cooper 360, BET, The Situation Room with Wolf Blitzer, Melissa Harris-Perry, and BBC.
+Twice Cornell has been named to The Root 100, a list of the top 100 African American achievers and influencers in the country.
+He has been featured in a variety of media, including The New York Times, The Washington Post, The Wall Street Journal, Black Enterprise, The Root, The Atlantic, POLITICO, CNN, The Russ Parr Show, Anderson Cooper 360, BET, The Situation Room with Wolf Blitzer, Melissa Harris-Perry, and BBC.